fahadsheikh003/Cuckoo-Setup-Guide/Commands.md

     vmcloak snapshot --count 4 win7x64cuckoo 192.168.56.101

-# if encounter multi-attach disk vm error then fix it manually (covered in the detailed report attached)
+If encounter multi-attach disk vm error then fix it manually (covered in the detailed report attached)

 The above command will create VMs win7x64cuckoo1-4 with IPs 192.168.56.101-104.
 After VMCloak is finished, the VMs can be listed using: